dailystudio/multiplescreens/README.md

 ## License
     Copyright 2020 Daily Studio.

-    Licensed under the GNU General Public License , Version 2.0 (the "License");
+    Licensed under the GNU General Public License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.
     You may obtain a copy of the License at